secretGeek/documentation/en/fundamentals/model-view-viewmodel.md

 *ViewModel* classes expose data and actions that can be executed using UI of an application.
 Data is exposed to the *View* via public properties.
 The actions are simply methods of a *ViewModel*, wrapped in a so-called [`Command` classes](commands/index.md).
 Generally, commands allow you to enforce when the associated method of a *ViewModel* can be executed.

-The data and the commands are used by *View* class associated with the *ViewModel*.
+The data and the commands are used by a *View* class associated with the *ViewModel*.
 Properties are read and written (e.g. in a textbox), while commands are usually executed when a user pushes a button.
-The mechanism that helps keeping *View* and *ViewModel* state in sync is called [data binding](binding/index.md).
+The mechanism that helps keep *View* and *ViewModel* state in sync is called [data binding](binding/index.md).

 Another important aspect of *ViewModels* is that they are an abstraction to separate policy from mechanism. *ViewModels* do not deal in the specifics of Buttons and Menus and TextBoxes, they only describe how the data in these elements are related.
 For example, the *Copy* command has no direct knowledge of the MenuItem or the Button that it is connected to, it only models the *Action of Copying*.
 The View has the responsibility of mapping the *Copy* command to the controls that invoke it.